About Motive Logistics

 Managing and optimizing multi-mode transportation networks across ocean, air, truck, and rail

-Owning $20M+ annual freight budgets with direct P&L accountability
+Owning large annual freight budgets with direct P&L accountability

 Supporting global inbound supply chains moving thousands of containers and time-critical air freight